StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 ### 4.6.0

+The StackState 4.6 release brings powerful new capabilities:

+* Important improvements in topology visualization to accelerate troubleshooting.
+* Support for OpenTelemetry traces, specifically for serverless AWS Lambda applications built with Node.js.
+This new low-latency data requires no integration, and will immediately enrich your topology with additional relationships and telemetry.
+* Expanded Autonomous Anomaly Detection capabilities to automatically analyze the golden signals of throughput, latency and error rate.
+Automatic health checks can then run on this data and alert you as soon as anomalies are found.
+This will help you to get to the root cause of incidents more quickly and proactively prevent problems before they occur.

+Details of all improvements, bug fixes and StackPack updates can be found below.

 **Improvements**

 - Topology synchronization progress counters have been moved from individual synchronizations to the `stackstate.log` file for Linux-based distributions.
 Errors for topology mapping and templates remain in the synchronization-specific logs.
 STAC-15529